Altinn/altinn-studio-docs/content/altinn-api/_index.md

 }
 ```

+Notice that all dates must be expressed in **Utc (Zulu)** time zone and represented according to ISO 8601!

 Data elements (files) can be attached to the initial request as a *multipart/form-data*.
 The name of the parts must correspond to element types defined in the application metadata.

 ```http